carac01/Django-REST-Framework/Lesson_1_Introduction.md

 The minimal requirements are:
 * Install the latest version for Python3.
 * Text Editor.
-Recommend, if you are just starting, PyCharm Community Edition o VSCode with Python plugin.
+If you are just starting, recommend PyCharm Community Edition o VSCode with Python plugin.
 * Access to a terminal (which exists in PyCharm).

 The purposes which should be reached are fundamental for every API(examples):